-- Being overweight or obese - Physical inactivity - Alcohol consumption - Use of menopausal hormone therapy (combined estrogen and progestin) - Personal or family history of breast or ovarian cancer - Inherited mutations such as BRCA1, BRCA2, or atypical hyperplasia - History of ductal or lobular carcinoma in situ - High breast tissue density - High-dose radiation to the chest for cancer treatment (e.g., lymphoma) at a young age - Early menstrual cycle or late menopause - Recent use of oral contraceptives - Reproductive factors, such as never having children, having a first child after age 30, and high natural levels of sex hormones.
+- Older age and being born female - Weight gain after the age of 18 and/or being overweight or obese - Physical inactivity - Alcohol consumption - Use of menopausal hormone therapy (combined estrogen and progestin) - Personal or family history of breast or ovarian cancer - Inherited genetic variations, such as BRCA1 or BRCA2 - Certain benign breast conditions, such as atypical hyperplasia - History of ductal or lobular carcinoma in situ - High breast tissue density - High-dose radiation to the chest at a young age (e.g., treatment of lymphoma) - Menstrual periods that start early and/or end late in life - Recent use of hormonal contraceptives - Reproductive factors, such as never having children, having a first child after age 30, not breastfeeding, and high natural levels of sex hormones.
 American Cancer Society.
-Cancer Facts & Figures 2019.
-Atlanta: American Cancer Society; 2019
+2021.
+Atlanta: American Cancer Society.
+2021